About Apple ID security questions

 - Enter your Apple ID password, then select Done.

 It's very important to remember the answers to your security questions to avoid being locked out of your account.
-And make sure that you add and verify your rescue email address.
+And make sure you add and verify your rescue email address.
 If you forget the answers to your security questions, you'll need a rescue email address to help you reset them.
-Learn what to do if you forget the answers to your security questions.
+Find out what to do if you've forgotten the answers to your security questions.